EllieChen-Git/Aussie-Beauty-Market/README.md

 ---
 ## [R20] Project Management & Timeline

-Trello board for this site can be found here: [Marketplace - Project Management](https://trello.com/b/YCQRqyra/marketplace-abm)
+Trello board is the project management tool used for ABM and it can be found here: [Marketplace - Project Management](https://trello.com/b/YCQRqyra/marketplace-abm)

 - Trello screenshot on 26 Oct 2019
 ![26_oct](./docs/trello/26_oct.JPG)